There is so much to be excited about when you find yourself ready to partner with an editor.

 Does the work fall into their (potentially) limited genre experience?

-Are they the right person to assist you in the type of edit you're seeking?
+Are they the right person to assist you in the specific style of edit you're seeking?

 Some editors only accept limited sub-genres.
 Others may accept your genre but be wrong for line edits, and a good fit for developmental edits.
 Every editor is different, therefore each editor has their strengths and experiences that may or may not be of help to your particular work.